Brownfield land register

 What happens next?

 The council is required to review and update the brownfield land register on an annual basis.
-We are currently inviting the submission of appropriate brownfield sites for consideration as part of the 2018 review of the register.

 If you wish to submit a site for inclusion in the brownfield land register, please complete the call for sites form.
 The form must be completed and returned with a suitable location map showing the boundaries of the site.
 All sites submitted will be assessed against the criteria in the relevant regulations.